 1947 Holden-Holford report.
 Planning consultants Holden and Holford, working with the City Planning Department, presented a blueprint to the Court of Common Council for reconstruction of the City.
 It led to much of the subsequent building of monstrous concrete areas, often regrettable, such as Paternoster Square (now mercifully dismantled).

 10 July 1952.
 The Court of Common Council asked the Public Health Committee to report on the decline in the resident population in the City and what should be done about it.
 This was initiated by Mr Deputy Instone who was mainly concerned about the decline in the number of voters.
 In 1851 the resident population of the parish of St Giles church had numbered 13,361; in 1951 the resident population of the parish was 28.
+Eric Wilkins, chairman of the Public Health Committee, voiced the fears of many councillors that the decline in population would lead to the City losing its MP.

 16 April 1953.
 Public Health Committee report.
 The Public Health Committee reported to the Court of Common Council that the only way to increase the resident voter population would be if private developers could be persuaded to construct housing accommodation in the City.
 But they had to report that there was no likelihood of that, and in fact they could not think of any ‘practical inducement’ to make developers interested in such a project.
 They did not even feel able to recommend that the City Corporation should itself undertake the development of further land in the City for housing.
 There was just not the demand.